GaloisInc/SocialCyberLAGOON/README.md

 4. Run `./lagoon_cli.py ingest ocean_pickle load ~/Downloads/python.pck` to extract information from OCEAN data.
 5. Run `./lagoon_cli.py ingest python_peps load` to extract information regarding Python PEPs into the LAGOON database.
 6. Run `./lagoon_cli.py ingest toxicity_badwords compute` to compute bad-word-based toxicity on messages and git commits, and put that information in the LAGOON database.
+7. Run `./lagoon_cli.py ingest toxicity_nlp compute` to compute toxicity scores from natural language processing models on messages and git commits, and put that information in the LAGOON database.
+This step requires the following:
+    1. Run `pip install -r requirements-ml.txt`.
+    2. Download pre-trained NLP models from [Google Drive](https://drive.google.com/drive/folders/1ckZZ8e2YRicZd6wvrLwYyJRdycCgopgi?usp=sharing) and place them inside `ml/nlp_models/`.
+8. Run `./lagoon_cli.py ingest hibp load-breaches` (and, optionally, `./lagoon_cli.py ingest hibp load-pastes`) to extract the number of breaches (and pastes) from [Have I Been Pwned](https://haveibeenpwned.com/) for emails in the LAGOON database.
-7. Run `./lagoon_cli.py fusion run` to fuse entities and re-compute caches.
+9. Run `./lagoon_cli.py fusion run` to fuse entities and re-compute caches.

 For development, after any change which affects attributes in the database, `./lagoon_cli.py fusion recache` must be run to re-cache the latest attribute set.

 # Documentation

+Building the documentation requires a few additional packages, which may be installed as `pip install -r requirements-dev.txt`.

 System documentation may be built with the following commands: